 If you intend to change your DNS servers after running the tests, check those DNS servers for their capability to handle phishing and malware.
 You may run a search with the DNS owners’ name to know if they offer ample phishing protection.
 In my case, though DNS Benchmark showed Google DNS on the top of Comodo, I preferred to use Comodo DNS as the latter offers both malware and phishing protection.

 For DNS Benchmark to function properly, it is necessary that it is the ONLY program using the Internet when you are running the tests.
-Close any applications that use Internet and then run DNS Benchmark tests.
+Close any applications that use the Internet and then run DNS Benchmark tests.
+This tool is available here.

 Moreover, it is advised that you run the DNS Benchmark test two-three times – at different times – before concluding the best DNS servers for your location.
 This will help you remove the element of doubt that creeps in due to the fact that DNS server speed varies according to traffic.